How Long Is Public Intoxication on Your Record in Texas?

 - You complied with the terms of deferred adjudication for a class C misdemeanor.

 You will likely be deemed ineligible to have your public intoxication expunged if you commit a secondary offense shortly after the first.
 Contacting a lawyer about expungement makes sense for a first-time offense.

 Contact a Public Intoxication Lawyer in Texas

 Peveto Law is a defense law firm in the Dallas / Fort Worth, Texas metro area.
 We offer free and friendly consultations for all, without judgment.
 Where there is a case to be made for leniency, we will find it.
 We have a track record of getting these cases dismissed outright.
-Contact us for more information.
+If you’re facing a public intoxication charge or warrants for your arrest in Dallas or Collin counties, contact us today for more information.